-Each airbag has an electrically operated solenoid that the module uses to isolate each airbag from each other.
+Each Lincoln Mark VIII airbag has an electrically operated solenoid that the module uses to isolate each airbag from each other.
 The module can control the left front, right front or the rear end independently.
-The solenoids act as a gate for air.
-No air goes in or out unless the solenoid is opened or signaled by the module.
+The solenoids simply act as a gate for air.
+No air goes in or out of the Mark VIII airbag unless the solenoid is opened or signaled by the module.
 All solenoids have a 2 pin connection.
-It's a simple circuit of power and ground.
-The part of the solenoid that holds the connector looks like a D if you look at it from a top view.
+Its a simple circuit of power and ground.
+The part of the solenoid that holds the connector looks like a "D" if you look at it from a top view.
 To open the solenoid, power should be applied to the top of the D and the negative should be applied to the bottom of the D.

 The air line is held in the solenoids by way of a collet.
 The air line can be disconnected from the solenoid by pushing in on the orange plastic ring and pull out on line.

-If the module determines the vehicle should be lowered, the solenoids on whichever airbag will be opened up, as well as the vent solenoid in the air compressor.
-The vented air will pass out of the airbag, through the air lines, through the compressor/dryer, then to the atmosphere.
-Once the vehicle has reached the desired height, the solenoids on the airbags and air suspension compressor will close.
+If the module determines the vehicle should be lowered, the solenoids on whichever air bag will be opened up, as well as the vent solenoid in the air compressor.
+The vented air will pass out of the strut/spring, through the air lines, through the compressor/dryer, then to the atmosphere.
+Once the vehicle has reached the desired height, the solenoids on the air springs and compressor will close.

 The module is programmed to only try to raise the vehicle for up to 90 seconds.
 If the vehicle has not reached the desired height in this timeframe, the module will time out.
 Which means it will turn on the check suspension message and shut down the system.
 The vehicle will not try to make any adjustments until after the ignition has been turned off, then back on again.
 Once the ignition is turned back on, it will then try again for 90 seconds.